Spatial non-locality of the Maxwell system on periodic structures: Introduction

-\subsection{Introduction}
+\section{Introduction}

-The aim of this work is to obtain norm-resolvent homogenisation estimates for the stationary Maxwell system.
-We are interested in the setting of singular periodic structures described by arbitrary periodic Borel measures.
-In our earlier work \cite{CDO18max} we proved such estimates for the vector problem
+The aim of this work is to obtain norm-resolvent homogenisation estimates for the stationary system of Maxwell equations of electromagnetism.
+We are interested in the geometric setting of singular periodic structures described by arbitrary periodic Borel measures.
+In our earlier work \cite{CDO22}, we derived such estimates for a family of problems describing the magnetic field $H^\varepsilon:$

+where the $\varepsilon$-periodic measure $\mu^\varepsilon$ is an $\varepsilon$-rescaling of a $Q$-periodic ($Q:=[0,1)^3$) measure, and $A$ is a symmetric, bounded, and uniformly positive definite $Q$-periodic matrix-valued function.
+The problem \eqref{eq_paper2}, understood in the sense of an appropriate integral identity, is the resolvent form of the Maxwell system of equations in electromagnetism in the absence of external currents.
+For each $\varepsilon,$ the function $H^\varepsilon$ represents the divergence-free magnetic field, the coefficient matrix $A$ is the inverse of the dielectric permittivity relative to vacuum, and the medium is assumed to be non-magnetic (i.e., its magnetic permeability is assumed to be equal to that of vacuum.)
+The vector function $f$ on the right-hand side is a fictitious ``magnetic charge density'', which is a mathematical artefact of the operator resolvent formulation.